-"Are there different types of obsessive compulsive disorder?
+"Are there different types of obsessive compulsive disorder?"

 I'm 22 and have an eye tick.
 I need to clean everything.
 What can I do to get help?

 Repetitive behaviors might consist of counting things (for example, counting all of the tiles on the floor in a sequential way), flicking a light switch on/off a certain number of times every time you go into a room, or to check and re-check that the doors are locked (not just checking once--checking five or six times)--and feeling compelled to perform these actions.
 Often, the repetitive behaviors are related to the intrusive thoughts.
 For example, a patient who is concerned that their environment is dirty (despite other people thinking that it is clean) might feel a need to wash his or her hands multiple times in a row.
 If you think you might have OCD, I encourage you to speak with your primary care doctor, who can refer you to some psychologists or psychiatrists near you.
 Both behavioral and medical therapy can be effective treatments for OCD.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.